 Whether you have 12, 30 or 90+ credits from an accredited college or university, admission to Southern is based on the following requirements:

-- A minimum 2.0 GPA from the last institution you attended.
+- A minimum 2.0 GPA from all institutions you attended.

 - A minimum 2.0 Southern GPA (for those who have an enrollment record at Southern)

 Former Southern Students who attended Southern as a matriculated student, left the university in good standing, and completed fewer than 12 credits at another institution during their leave must submit a readmission form to the Registrar’s Office.

 For previous Southern students who left the university with a GPA lower than a 2.0 - please see the options below.
 You will need to obtain a 2.0 at Southern to be considered for readmission as a matriculated student.